 Small side note: there is a Sherlock Holmes story in which Holmes convicts a man based on a type of ash from a cigar that had been sitting outside for over a day.
 Holmes sees the ash in the dirt and immediately deduces the criminal.
 Egregious!
 This isn’t brilliance or a plot twist – this is withholding (ridiculous and far fetched) information from readers, who didn’t even know the criminal was a smoker before Holmes pronounced judgment.
 This is bad Rate of Reveal.

 Most often, writers who violate this rule and withhold information defend their work by saying, “There’s a twist at the end.”
 This is also a lie, a cheap trick.
 Holding back information from the reader does not make a twist.
-A good twist comes when you’ve given the reader ALL the information, but made the character (not the reader) follow another trail.
+A good twist comes when you’ve given the reader ALL the information, but made the characters (not the reader) follow another trail.

 The proper rate of reveal comes when the character and the reader are on the same page (no pun intended).
 If a reader is confused, so must a character be.
 If the character knows something, so must the reader.
 If you ever have to say, “That comes out later in the story” or “I’ll get to that in the end of the story” – or, really, in any way have to defend the order of plot events – that’s a huge indicator that you’re not revealing information to the reader at the correct time and place.